 Robert A. Cumins

 For fifty years, photographer Robert A. Cumins has been documenting history, politics, landscapes and humanitarian needs around the world.
 His work has also taken him to Israel more than 250 times since 1973.
 In 1988, he was given total access to Israel's Prime Minister Yitzhak Shamir for ten days, while in Italy and Israel, and his photographs appeared on covers and in magazines around the world.
 The photographs he made in remote villages of Ethiopia were critical to the fund raising efforts of a major international philanthropy.
 And his work documenting the ongoing humanitarian efforts of several American doctors in the Dominican Republic and Haiti has been vital to their efforts.
 From his home in Verona, NJ, with a sprawling view of Manhattan, Cumins received numerous awards for the historically important and powerful (Cover of PEOPLE Magazine) photograph he made on September 11, 2001.
 His images have graced the covers and pages of TIME, NEWSWEEK, PEOPLE, PARIS MATCH and other recognized international magazines around the world.
-His 1986 TIME Magazine Cover photograph of financier Ivan Boesky is also in the permanent collection of the National Portrait Gallery in Washington.
-His photograph of Presidential candidate Gary Hart appeared on the cover of People Magazine's '25 Most Intriguing People of 1987.'
+His 1986 TIME Magazine Cover original photograph of financier Ivan Boesky is also in the permanent collection of the National Portrait Gallery in Washington.
+His image of Presidential candidate Gary Hart appeared on the cover of People Magazine's '25 Most Intriguing People of 1987.'
 The Robert A. Cumins Collection includes his 1980 images from The Snows of Jerusalem Series, The Treaties For Peace Series, Super Bowl III (©1969), Robert F. Kennedy (©1967) and other images made throughout his career.

 Though known for the photograph he

 took on September 11, 2001, Robert A. Cumins has worked as a well traveled photographer for 50 years.
 But it was this one image that

 would define his career more than anything else.
 The moment he stepped out to his ninth-floor balcony, 15

 miles west of New York City, he shot a burst of images of United Airlines Flight 175, the first image taken a fraction of a second

 before the hijacked jetliner hit the south tower of the World Trade Center.
 That photograph landed on the cover